-We depend upon gaming promoters for a significant portion of our gaming revenue.
+We depend upon gaming promoters for a portion of our gaming revenue.
 If we are unable to maintain, or develop additional, successful relationships with reputable gaming promoters, our ability to maintain or grow our gaming revenues could be adversely affected.

-We may lose the clientele of our gaming promoters, who generate a significant portion of our gaming revenue.
-There is intense competition among casino operators in Macau for services provided by gaming promoters, which has intensified as additional casinos opened in Macau.
-If we are unable to maintain, or develop additional, successful relationships with reputable gaming promoters, or lose a significant number of our gaming promoters to our competitors, our ability to maintain or grow our gaming revenues will be adversely affected and we will have to seek alternative ways of developing relationships with VIP customers.
-In addition, if our gaming promoters are unable to develop or maintain relationships with our VIP customers, our ability to maintain or grow our gaming revenues will be hampered.
+A portion of our gaming revenue in Macau is generated by clientele of our gaming promoters.
+There is intense competition among casino operators in Macau for services provided by gaming promoters.
+We anticipate that this competition will further intensify as additional casinos open in Macau.
+If we are unable to maintain, or develop additional, successful relationships with reputable gaming promoters, or lose a significant number of our gaming promoters to our competitors, our ability to maintain or grow our gaming revenues may be adversely affected and we will have to seek alternative ways of developing relationships with premium customers.
+In addition, if our gaming promoters are unable to develop or maintain relationships with premium customers, our ability to maintain or grow our gaming revenues may be hampered.

 The financial resources of our gaming promoters may be insufficient to allow them to continue doing business in Macau which could adversely affect our business and financial condition.
-Our gaming promoters may experience difficulty in attracting patrons.
+Our gaming promoters may experience difficulty in attracting customers.

-Economic and political factors in the region may cause our gaming promoters to experience difficulties in their Macau operations, including intensified competition in attracting patrons to come to Macau depending on certain factors, including Chinese government policies.
-For instance, the COVID-19 Pandemic has adversely and materially affected the business volume of gaming promoters due to a decrease of visitor arrivals to Macau from mainland China and elsewhere.
-Further, gaming promoters may face a decrease in liquidity, limiting their ability to grant credit to their patrons, and difficulties in collecting credit they extended previously.
-The inability to attract sufficient patrons, grant credit and collect amounts due in a timely manner may negatively affect our gaming promoters' operations, causing gaming promoters to wind up or liquidate their operations or resulting in some of our gaming promoters leaving Macau.
+Economic and regulatory factors in the region may cause our gaming promoters to experience difficulties in their Macau operations, including intensified competition in attracting customers to come to Macau.
+Further, gaming promoters may face a decrease in liquidity, limiting their ability to grant credit to their customers, and difficulties in collecting credit they extended previously.
+The inability to attract sufficient customers, grant credit and collect amounts due in a timely manner may negatively affect our gaming promoters' operations, causing gaming promoters to wind up or liquidate their operations or resulting in some of our gaming promoters leaving Macau.
 Current and any future difficulties could have an adverse impact on our results of operations.